-Stock Market Performance By U.S. President - Cabot Wealth Network
+Stock Market Performance By U.S. President: Which Party Gets Better Returns?

-If you’re dreading what a Joe Biden this November win might mean for the stock market, you shouldn’t be.
-Or, at least, the investor part of you shouldn’t be.
+Some investors dreaded what a Joe Biden win would mean for the stock market, but those worries were somewhat unfounded as the S&P has returned 20% since his inauguration despite the ongoing inflation fight, the commensurate Fed activity and the Russian invasion.
 Contrary to popular belief, stock market performance is better under Democratic presidents than Republican ones.
 In fact, it’s not close.

 According to Liberum, a U.K.-based investment bank, since 1947 the average annual return under Democratic presidents is 10.8%, versus a mere 5.6% return under Republican presidents.

-The best stock market performance by a president in the post-World War II era came under Bill Clinton; the S&P 500 was up a whopping 210% in his two-term presidency from 1993-2001.
+The best stock market performance by a president in the post-World War II era came under Bill Clinton; the S&P 500 was up a whopping 210% in his two-term presidency, from 1993-2001.
 The second-best return under a U.S. president?
-That would be Barack Obama’s eight-year tenure, when the S&P was up 189% from 2009-2017.
+That would be Barack Obama’s eight-year tenure when the S&P was up 189% from 2009-2017.

 Next up are a pair of Republican presidents: stocks rose 129% under Dwight Eisenhower (1953-1961) and 117% under Ronald Reagan (1981-1989).